Overworking – but at what cost?

 Workplace culture

 Workplace culture has a key influence on behaviours that are encouraged and rewarded at work.
-Revisiting the expectations and workplace policies on working hours is a starting point where current practices are challenged, employees are encouraged to have a healthy work-life balance and working hours, and working hours are addressed from the onset through workplace policies and risk assessments.
+Revisiting the expectations and workplace policies on working hours is a starting point.
+Current practices can be challenged and employees encouraged to have a healthy work-life balance and working hours.
+Working hours are addressed from the outset through workplace policies and risk assessments.

 Job demands